Alignment: A pre-start alert indicating boats are properly positioned.

 Hold the Boat: Bury paddle blades vertically to slow or stop forward motion.

-Let it Run/Ride: Stop paddling and let the boat glide.
+Let it Run/Ride: Stop paddling, lifting paddles and let the boat glide forward on own momentum.

-Paddles Ready: Blades positioned across the lap, ready for the next call.
+Paddles Ready: Paddles positioned across the lap, blade extending out, ready for the next command.

-Paddles Up: Hold paddles over the water, ready to strike.
+Paddles Up: Hold paddles over the water, ready to paddle in unison.

-Power Now: A call for maximum effort and stronger strokes.
+Power Now: A call for maximum effort and stronger strokes, used most often in races.

 Push Off: Using hands to push away from the dock.